andrew/ultimate-awesome/README.md

 - [awesome-raspberrypipico](https://github.com/slouchd/awesome-raspberrypipico) - Curation of Raspberry Pi Pico resources.
 - [awesome-mev-boost](https://github.com/thegostep/awesome-mev-boost) - All awesome mev-boost related content.
 - [YouTubeList](https://github.com/topicplay/YouTubeList) - A growing list of educational YouTube channels, ranked by popularity.
-- [awesome-tinyml](https://github.com/AI-in-Transportation-Lab/awesome-tinyml) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on TinyML — the intersection of machine learning and ultra-low-power embedded systems.
+- [awesome-mechanistic-interpretability](https://github.com/AI-in-Transportation-Lab/awesome-mechanistic-interpretability) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on Mechanistic Interpretability, a growing subfield in machine learning interpretability research that aims to reverse-engineer neural networks into understandable computational components.
 - [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem 😎.
 - [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.